eddiethedean/mock-spark/docs/migration_from_pyspark.md

-# Migrating from PySpark to Mock-Spark
+# Migrating from PySpark to Sparkless

 ## Overview

-Mock-Spark is a drop-in replacement for PySpark designed for testing and development.
+Sparkless is a drop-in replacement for PySpark designed for testing and development.
 It provides 100% API compatibility with PySpark while using Polars as the default backend for fast, in-memory processing.

 ## Drop-in Replacement